1. Winter Lights Festival

 4. Christmas at Mount Vernon

-3200 Mount Vernon Memorial Hwy., Mount Vernon, VA
+3200 Mount Vernon Memorial Highway, Mount Vernon, VA

-Visit George Washington’s estate during the Christmas season and see sparkling holiday decorations, tour the Mansion and watch historic chocolate-making demonstrations.
+Visit George Washington’s estate during the Christmas season and see sparkling holiday decorations, featuring 12 dazzling Christmas trees, and historical chocolate-making demonstrations.

 5. Gaylord National’s ICE!

 Enjoy a winter wonderland created from 5,000 BLOCKS of ice hand-sculpted by international artisans.
 The attraction is fully interactive, allowing guests to roam inside, around and on-top of holiday scenes.
-The theme for 2016 is Christmas Around the World.
+The theme for 2015 is Santa Claus is Comin’ to Town.

 7. The National Christmas Tree Lighting Ceremony

 Dec.
 3 (check www.thenationaltree.org for events and times)

 Nationally known entertainers and a military band perform and the President brings a message of peace to the nation and the world.
 Events and live entertainment continue at the National Christmas Tree throughout the holiday season.

 Rasmuson Theater, American Indian Museum (December 17-18 only)